 Remove Malware and Viruses

 If removing the apps doesn’t help, then it could be a virus that may be automatically turning off your phone.
-For this purpose, Avast Free Antivirus for Android can do a good job.
+Although there are many security apps for Android, but for this purpose, Avast Free Antivirus for Android should be enough.
 Install the application and it will automatically scan and delete any viruses that may be causing this issue.

 Factory Reset Your Phone

-Warning: Factory reset will delete all the data stored inside your phone’s memory.
+Warning: A Factory reset will delete all the data stored in your phone’s memory.
 Including contacts, messages, media files and applications stored in the phone memory.
 Make sure you have backed up all the important data before performing a factory reset.

 Is Your Phone Working Fine Now?